DataDog/apps/docs/en/getting-started.md

-# Writing your first UI app
+# Writing your first UI extension

-## What is an App?
+## What is an UI Extension?

-Apps are **anything that you can think of inside of Datadog**, this could be as simple as:
+UI Extensions are **anything that you can think of inside of Datadog**, this could be as simple as:

 - A widget that can visualize data that is not in Datadog’s backend
 - Cost Optimization tools inside the UI
 - Scheduling reports directly from a dashboard
 - New ways of displaying data

 We're actively working on extending the features and building blocks that are available to you.

-## Creating your first app
+## Creating your first UI extension

 Watch the **5 minute walkthrough** at https://a.cl.ly/eDuwD7m0

 Steps: